albar965/littlenavmap-manual/en/OPTIONS.md

 The bottom part of this tab allows to install the the freely downloadable [GLOBE - Global Land One-km Base Elevation Project](https://ngdc.noaa.gov/mgg/topo/globe.html) elevation data.

+Look for posts in the [support forum at AVSIM](https://www.avsim.com/forums/forum/780-little-navmap-little-navconnect-little-logbook-support-forum/) if the original download is not available.

 Download the ZIP archive from the link in the dialog and extract it.
 Select the extracted directory using `Select GLOBE Directory ...` so, that it points to the files `a10g` to `p10g`.
 The label in the dialog will show an error if the path is invalid.

 ![GLOBE Elevation Data](../images/optionelevation.jpg "GLOBE Elevation Data")